hotosm/ActivationCurriculum/partner-liaison/maintaining-relations.md

 As we are constantly making new connections, the following is only a brief list of current partners at the creation of this course:

-* The Red Cross - most significant collaborations with American and British Red Cross
+* Members of the [Missing Map](https://www.missingmaps.org/) which HOT is a founding member are listed on the about page, https://www.missingmaps.org/about/ - all of them we have partnered with on some level.
 * Various UN agencies such as UNOCHA and the World Bank, and Médecins Sans Frontières in all of our programs \(Disaster Mapping, Community Building and Technical Development\)
 * Digital Globe, AIRBUS D&S, Google Crisis Response, ITHACA, Bing, Amazon, Mapbox, Planet Labs, UAviators, UNSAT, the USGS and the US State Department - HIU for imagery as well as other collaborations.
-* Liaisons also help maintain relationships with our donors including the Hewlett Foundation, Humanitarian Innovation Fund and Knight Foundation among others mentioned above.
+* Liaisons also help maintain relationships with our donors including the Humanitarian-to-Humanitarian Network(H2), Hewlett Foundation, Humanitarian Data eXchange(HDX), among others mentioned above.

 ## Partner Projects

 One way HOT maintains lasting partnerships is by engaging in collaborative projects.
 These are showcased on the website which also allows for co-branded messaging through updates.
 Liaisons involved in these projects ensure that the project page and updates are published and maintained.
-Visit the Partnership Page to explore these partner projects.
+Visit the [Partner With Us page](https://www.hotosm.org/partners/) to explore these partner opportunities.

 ## Review